BorisMolch/pfrontend-temp/content/blog/we-re-showing-tigermaster-s-complete-vr-music-studio-at-sonar-d.md

 ctalink = ""
 ctatext = ""
 date = 2022-06-14T22:00:00Z
 description = "Not just an instrument or musical toy or tech demo - Riccardo Ferri is building a complete live set and entire metaverse-native studio in Patch.
 And where better than the international conference of musical futurism, Barcelona's SÓNAR+D, to show it off?
-Here's a sneak peak - and a chance to see it live and in person if you're at SÓNAR. " image = "/uploads/studio2.JPG" title = "Riccardo Ferri's complete VR music studio - this week at SONAR+D" type = "post"
+Here's a sneak peek - and a chance to see it live and in-person if you're at SÓNAR. " image = "/uploads/studio2.JPG" title = "Riccardo Ferri's complete VR music studio - this week at SONAR+D" type = "post"